On the finite generation of valuation semigroups on toric surfaces: Valuation semigroups associated with non-toric flags

 \subsection{An alternative view on {\boldmath $\thet$}}

 In general, $\fan$ is not the normal fan of $\thet$ as it was of $\divpol{\ds}$.
-Geometrically, this means that $\thet$ is, in general, \emph{not} encoding a nef Cartier divisor on $\var$.
+Geometrically, this means that $\thet$ does, in general, \emph{not} encode a nef Cartier divisor on $\var$.
 While $\thet$ is defined as some kind of a difference of polytopes, it is in general not true that the inclusions